Homogeneous Fibrations over Curves: Introduction

-In this paper we formulate the rational simple connectedness for homogeneous varieties of higher Picard numbers.
+In this paper we formulate the rational simple connectedness for projective homogeneous varieties of higher Picard numbers.
 See Hypotheses \ref{H1}, \ref{H2}, \ref{H3}.
 These are geometric properties which can be checked after the base change to the algebraically closure.
-As an application, we prove that Principle \ref{principle} holds for projective homogeneous spaces.
+As an application, we prove that Principle \ref{principle} holds for projective homogeneous spaces with no assumptions on group actions.